FAQs: PCBs Market

 Polychlorinated Biphenyls (PCBs) are a class of chemicals that were widely used in building materials, appliances and electrical equipment until the use ban in the late 1970's.
 In this FAQ, we hope to provide you with general information on the hazards, sources, regulation and disposal of PCBs, as well as help you determine if PCB-impacted materials may be a concern for your business or project.
-Just click on one of the questions below for more information.
+Just click on one of the questions below for more information or

 PCBs - GENERAL

 What are PCBs?

 PCBs are the common name for a class of chemicals known as polychlorinated biphenyls.
 They are man-made and do not occur naturally.
 Manufactured PCBs are typically oily liquids, either colorless or light-yellow in color, with no smell or taste.